 Turkish diplomat Volkan Bozkir, president of the U.N.
 General Assembly headquartered at the world body's complex in New York, said he was "saddened and concerned" at the assault on Congress by Trump supporters hoping to somehow undo the legitimate results of the presidential election.

 "The U.S. is one of the world's major democracies," he said.
 "I believe that peace and respect for democratic processes will prevail in our host country at this critical time."

 U.N.
 Secretary-General António Guterres also was "saddened by the events," a statement from his office said.
 "In such circumstances, it is important that political leaders impress on their followers the need to refrain from violence, as well as to respect democratic processes and the rule of law."

 The United Nations’ top human rights official, Michelle Bachelet, said her organization was "deeply troubled" by the attack on the Capitol "which demonstrated clearly the destructive impact of sustained, deliberate distortion of facts, and incitement to violence and hatred by political leaders."

 "Allegations of electoral fraud have been invoked to try to undermine the right to political participation.
 We are encouraged to see that the process has continued in spite of serious attempts to disrupt it," said Bachelet, a former president of Chile who heads the Office of the U.N.
 High Commissioner for Human Rights.

-“We call on leaders from across the political spectrum, including the president of the United States, to disavow false and dangerous narratives, and encourage their supporters to do so as well,” she said in a statement.
-“We note with dismay the serious threats and destruction of property faced by media professionals yesterday.
-We support calls from many quarters for a thorough investigation into Wednesday’s events.”
+"We call on leaders from across the political spectrum, including the president of the United States, to disavow false and dangerous narratives, and encourage their supporters to do so as well," she said.
+"We note with dismay the serious threats and destruction of property faced by media professionals yesterday.
+We support calls from many quarters for a thorough investigation into Wednesday’s events."